Shopify/cli/.changeset/sixty-years-stare.md

 '@shopify/cli-kit': patch
 ---

-Skip notifications when using --json
+Skip notifications when using --json, -j or SHOPIFY_FLAG_JSON